axelitus/fuel-pkg-history/README.md

 #### Session driver

 The Session driver uses the \Session core class to store the entries stack.
 This driver is intended to be used with care as it relies on the capabilities of the underlying class.
 This means that it dependes on the chosen driver to handle the sessions across Fuel.
 You should be aware of how the driver handles data and what it's limits are.
+At the moment this driver does not have a specifics config key, but the key 'session' is reserved for the future development.

 WARNING!: